asokolsky/RESTing-with-Flask/03.dataset-validation/farm/README.md

 * APIs animal, POST enforce schema validation
 * more unit tests added in the app folder - see below on how to run those.

-We made minor improvements to the schema package:
+A minor improvement was made to the schema package:

 * better handling of enums